-• '

 B.5.
 State whether there have been any items on the agenda for the general meetings held during the year that was not approved by the shareholders for any reason:

-[] Yes

-[\(\)] No

-B.6.
-Are any restrictions established in the articles of association requiring a minimum number of shares to attend general meetings for distance voting?

-[] Yes
+[] Yes [ No

-[٧] No

-B.7.
-State whether certain decisions other than those established by law, involving an acquisition, disposal, transfer of essential assets to another company or other similar corporate operations must be laid before the general meeting of shareholders for approval:
+- B.6.
+Are any restrictions established in the articles of association requiring a minimum number of shares to attend general meetings or for distance voting? - [] Yes [V] No - B.7.
+State whether certain decisions other than those established by law, involving an acquisition, disposal, transfer of essential assets to another company or other similar corporate operations must be laid before the general meeting of shareholders for approval: - [] Yes [V] No - B.8.

-[] Yes

-[٧] No

-B 8 Indicate the a ddress and access to the company's website and where to find information on cornorate governance and other

-B.8.
 Indicate the address and access to the company's website and where to find information on corporate governance and other information on general meetings that must be made available to shareholders through the company's website: